semantic-flow/sflo/documentation/folder._data-flow.md

 created: 1751942727185
 ---

-The filesystem folder of a [[resource.node-component.flow.data]] dataset
+The filesystem folder of a [[mesh-resource.node-component.flow.data]] dataset